Feb 5, 2020

 Do You Need To Have Your Vehicle Ownership When Driving?

 Yes, you are required to carry your vehicle permit with you when you drive.
-Most people keep it in the glove box of their vehicle, and it is the document police will request if you are pulled over.
+Most people keep it in their glove box, and it is the document police will request if you are pulled over.

 Types Of Car Ownership In Ontario

 Here are a few of the most common questions Ontario drivers have about ownership :

 Can I Legally Have Joint Car Ownership In Ontario?

 Yes, joint ownership of car title is possible in Ontario.
-This also means that all documentation for the vehicle must be signed by both parties.
-If you plan to sell or transfer ownership, all parties must sign off.
+This also means that all documentation for the automobile must be signed by both parties.
+If you plan to sell or transfer, all parties must sign off on the appropriate documentation.

 Can Car Ownership Be Under Two Names?

-Yes, you can add two names to your vehicle ownership.
-Most people do so to qualify for car loans and make the car ownership more affordable.
-It’s increasingly common for friends, roommates, and relatives to share car ownership.
+Yes, you can add two names.
+Most people do so to qualify for car loans and make driving more affordable.
+It’s increasingly common for friends, roommates, and relatives to share it.

 Can You Put Car Ownership Under Parents' Name?

-Yes, you can put vehicle ownership under your parents’ name.
-Many parents purchase vehicles for their children and put them under their name.
+Yes, you can put ownership under your parents’ name.
+Many parents purchase vehicles for their children and put them under their names.
 The child can also have their name added to the title.

 Do You Own A Car If You Are Leasing It In Ontario?

-No. When you lease a vehicle, you do not own the vehicle.
-The car dealership or parent company maintains ownership of the vehicle.
-You will still be provided with the vehicle ownership and registration papers.
+No. When you agree to a lease, you do not own the vehicle.
+The car dealership or parent company maintains ownership of it.
+You will still be provided with the ownership and registration papers.

 What Is The Difference Between Vehicle Ownership Permit And Vehicle Registration?

 Vehicle ownership is the process of purchasing a car.
-Your vehicle ownership permit is the green piece of paper provided to you by the seller.
+The permit is the green piece of paper provided to you by the seller.
 Vehicle registration is the process of registering your vehicle with the province of Ontario.

 What Is The Cost Of Car Ownership In Ontario?